 &lt;sup>3 Updated to reflect information as of May 28, 2015, the date of the Regular Stockholders' Meeting of the Company.
+Further updated to reflect information as of December 31, 2015.

 &lt;sup>4 The Group is composed of the parent, subsidiaries, associates and joint ventures of the company.